Why MailChimp Doesn’t Let New Hires Work For Their First Week On The Job

 When new folks join a company, most are itching to get to work.
 They’ve probably been through a bunch of interviews and feel excited to dig into something new.
-It’s the same with hiring managers: After a long hiring process, making an offer, and setting a start date, they’re chomping at the bit to finally bring someone up to speed and hand off the work that’s piled up.
+It’s the same with hiring managers: After a long hiring process, making an offer, and setting a start date, they’re chomping at the bit to finally bring someone up to speed.

 But here at MailChimp, we don’t let new hires touch any actual work for a full week after starting.
-That may sound inefficient, but since I joined the company five years ago, we’ve welcomed over 600 new employees and had to amp up our onboarding program in response.
+That may sound inefficient, but since I joined the company five years ago, we’ve welcomed over 600 new employees and invested heavily in our onboarding program.
 It’s paid off in boosting success across the company—it’s earned high marks from employees who’ve been through it, and our turnover rate is only 4%.

 Here’s how it works.